The digital exhibitions are composed of three parts.

 The Greek antiquity, a beloved theme by all the humanities, an aesthetic more recognizable that any other, is presented via the modern art lenses, creating new images based on ancient tradition.

 “Contemporary Antiquities” digital exhibition is based not only on image, but also on the history of styles.
-A concept more recognizable than any other, that is both highly intellectual and most popular and understandable to big audiences and especially to tourists.
+A concept more recognisable than any other, that is both highly intellectual and most popular and understandable to big audiences and especially to tourists.

 This theme proposed by MOMus received content support also from RMFAB.